superfly/dns-help/providers/godaddy.md

  | Apex `CNAME` equivalent | | :no_entry_sign: |
  | API Access | :heavy_check_mark:| |

 GoDaddy does not provide a `CNAME`-equivalent resource record for apex domains.

-If the downsides mentioned below are a bit too much for you, we suggest taking a look at our [list of preferred DNS hosts](https://github.com/superfly/dns-help#preferred).

-##  GoDaddy Forwarding Options

-GoDaddy has "Forwarding" and "Forwarding with Masking" options for your bare domain.
-This is accomplished with HTTP redirects and iframes, respectively.
-We don't recommend this as a pattern for using your domain apex with a Fly Edge App.
 Check out our [list of preferred DNS hosts](https://github.com/superfly/dns-help#preferred).

 # Using a Subdomain